MoscouCapitale/Mocap/README.md

   - [ ] Set every database id as uuid
   - [ ] Why is database fetching empty when first connexion ?
   - [ ] Fix email notifications
+  - [ ] Make a bootstrap function to init the database and all misc settings of the supabase instance, to make it possible to run it from an empty project